vaporif/vaporif/README.md

 Systems/protocol engineer, 15 years in the industry.
 Currently focused on cross-chain infrastructure — IBC, Solana, Cosmos ecosystem.
 Rust and Go.

-Previously built and led engineering teams, ran DevOps orgs, did architecture and presales at a consultancy for 7 years before moving into blockchain.
+Previously built and led engineering teams, ran DevOps dept, did architecture and presales at a consultancy for 7 years before moving into blockchain.

 ### What I've been working on